kochjohannes/digit_classifier/README.md

 Furthermore, the digits in the MNIST database have their centre of mass in the middle of the image.
 They have also been filtered to remove background and noise, and has also been normalised.

-This script loads a pre-trained SVM model (trained using sklearn for minimum implementation), and focuses on the feature engineering.
+The classifying python script loads a pre-trained SVM model (trained using sklearn for minimum implementation), and focuses on the feature engineering.
 A high-level description of the script is as follows:
 - Convert image to grayscale, normalise, and separate digit from background
 - Find the digit and crop it out as a square